juani15151/tetrakis/README.md

 * An independent secondary component is the NumbersSheet (client/src/NumbersSheet.js) which displays a board that players can use to aid themselves during the guessing.

+Error handling has been kept to a basic level only (i.e. using alerts) as most issues shouldn't be possible to trigger from the standard UI.

 The backend was built using **Node.js** and the objective is to keep it completely stateless (and possibly moved from Node.js to AWS Lambda or similar).